vit-panchuk/bug_tracker/README.md

   - password: `foo`

 After logining manager are redirected to `/ticket`.
 It is the main interface of managers.
 Manager may choose issue tickets using dropdown select or searching it by `key` or `subject`.
 *Show* links refer to pages with issue tickets and replies.
 Manager may wath replies and add another one using this link.
+Manager should choose the status of issue, also adding a reply meens he/she is taking ownership of this issue.
 If manager adds a reply, user's getting an email.